-The Bible teaches that a spiritual entity is eternal and heavenly.
+The Bible teaches that a spiritual entity is eternal and heavenly (like heaven).
 A spiritual entity is either an individual who—unlike the lost person who is a temporal, earthly entity only—is born again and filled with the spirit of God or an assembly of such persons which the Bible calls a church.
+En[i]

 The Lord “added to the church daily” all those saved in Jerusalem after the day of Pentecost (Acts 2.47).
 Such is the continuing order for all new believers and churches since that time.
 God desires all individuals who are saved to join with a local assembly of believers, a church ordered according to the principles of the New Testament.

-New Testament churches were and are spiritual entities only.
-According to the example of New Testament churches and New Testament church doctrine, God desires that a church be a spiritual entity, not a spiritual and legal entity or a legal entity.
+New Testament churches under Christ were and are spiritual entities.
+Such churches can fall away and become apostate.
+See, The Biblical Doctrine of the Church.
+A According to the example of New Testament churches and New Testament church doctrine, God desires that a church be a spiritual entity, not a spiritual and legal entity or a legal entity.
 A church is composed of spiritual beings, born again believers.
-A church ordered after the principles in the New Testament and according to the examples of New Testament churches is a spiritual entity only, a spiritual body, a spiritual organism, not an earthly organization.
+Of course, a lost person may deceive a church, but he can never be a true member of that church even though he may be viewed as such by those deceived.
+See, Matthew 7: 15-20; Acts 20:28-31; 2 Corinthians 11:13-15; Galatians 2:4; 2 Timothy 3 (the apostasy predicted); 2 Timothy 5:1-5 (the faithful servant); 2 Peter 2:1-22; 1 John 4:1; A church ordered after the principles in the New Testament and according to the examples of New Testament churches is a spiritual entity, a spiritual body, a spiritual organism, not an earthly organization.

 - 1 Peter 2:5 says, speaking to born again believers: “Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.”